Table of contents

 To help you manage the workload, you should first create a timeline for all of your projects.
 Here, you would map the main tasks and the milestones which need to be reached.
 From there, you would start creating the workload based on the team skills, required effort, and set priorities.

-For such cases, it is best to look for project management tools that can merge information from several boards into a singular workload.
+For such cases, it is best to look for project management tools to merge information from several boards into a singular workload.
 Making it easier to review and understand if the team members are stretched too thin.

 For this next workload management example, let’s imagine you are part of a bigger organization and need to run a project with the assigned team.
-However, the team members are working on a couple of different teams at once.
-In such a case, you need to ensure both – that your project is delivered on time and that shared resources are available to your needs.
+However, the team members are working on several different teams simultaneously.
+In such a case, you must ensure both – that your project is delivered on time and that shared resources are available to your needs.

 In this situation, look for tools that offer a global workload.
 Displaying the information from different workspaces and teams.
 While this can be done manually, having such an option, allows you to quickly check the availability of team members across all projects and then renegotiate which tasks are prioritized.